nkuhn-vmw/tanzu-genai-showcase/dotnet-extensions-ai/docs/EXTENSION.md

-# Extension Guide: Adding Custom Features
+# Travel Advisor Extension Guide: Adding Custom Features

 This guide explains how to extend the Transportation Recommendation Bot with custom features, alternative transportation providers, and additional AI capabilities.